Kyza/worst-json-stringify/README.md

 - Add extensibility.
 - Allow individual strings to be escaped with different escapers.
 - Implmenent `makeSchema` to allow for dynamic schema creation from unknown JS objects.
-- Implement serialization for types.
+- Implement custom serialization for types.
 - Publish to NPM.